aspose-tex/Aspose.TeX-Documentation/net/developer-guide/conversion/other-target-formats/_index.md

 type: docs
 weight: 12
 url: /net/other-target-formats/
-description: Conversion functionality of Aspose.TeX API solution for .NET lets convert LaTeX files to a number of other raster image formats.
+description: Conversion functionality of Aspose.TeX API solution for .NET lets convert LaTeX files to a number of raster image formats.
 Here are some code examples.
 ---

 ## **Image formats**